istio/istio.io/content/docs/concepts/what-is-istio/index.md

 ### Galley

-Galley is Istio' configuration validation, ingestion, processing and distribution component.
+Galley is Istio's configuration validation, ingestion, processing and distribution component.
 It is responsible for insulating the rest of the Istio components from the details of obtaining user configuration from the underlying platform (e.g. Kubernetes).